-A young subject may be unaware of the defect due to his eyes’ high ability to focus.
-Over the years, the lens hardens, the ability to focus decreases, and farsightedness becomes manifests more.
-Very high defects may, however, compromise vision even in a very young age.
-Hypermetropia can be compensated, within certain limits, by utilizing the accommodation, the natural mechanism that allows the eye to focus: this allows you to see clearly, but the effort exerted can cause fatigue.
-The hypermetropic subject is forced to use of converging lenses (positive) that coincide with the retina.
+A young individual may be unaware of the defect because of the large capacity of the lens to focus (accommodation).
+Over the years, the lens hardens, the ability to focus decreases and farsightedness becomes more apparent.
+Severe farsightedness may impair vision and the same may occur at a very young age.
+Hypermetropia can be offset, within certain limits, taking advantage of the accommodation which is the natural mechanism that allows the eye to focus.
+This allows one to see clearly but the effort exerted may cause fatigue.

 With the advances in laser refractive surgery (LASIK), the visual defect can be corrected and reduces or eliminates the need for glasses or contact lenses.

 In cases when it is not possible to perform an intervention with the laser, the viable alternative is the use of intraocular lenses that replace the crystalline lens.